 Before we start this review of each adjustment, I want to highlight the fact that you can decide how to use each one of these adjustments in your practice.
-Even though you cannot edit the labels, you can coach your team on which ones to use when.
+Although you cannot edit the labels, you can change whether each adjustment impacts production or collection.
+Be sure to coach your team on which ones to use when.

 For new office managers just getting comfortable with the adjustments available in Dentrix Ascend, this is the perfect time to re-evaluate “the way we’ve always done things” by looking through the adjustments you used in your legacy software and choosing the adjustments you will use moving forward.